Main agreement Finance Norway - NITO

 IV Resolution

-1. If the funds are not used according to their prerequisites, the grant scheme will be suspended after the matter has been discussed between the parties.
+1. If the funds are not used according to their prerequisites, the grant scheme shall be suspended after the matter has been discussed between the parties.

 2. If the grant scheme is terminated, any unallocated funds must be divided equally between NITO and Finance Norway.